AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![Figure_extended 6](https://user-images.githubusercontent.com/55921277/72667449-581cd000-3a1c-11ea-8166-32301e1abca6.png)

-This visualzation already reveals a lot of information:
+This visualization already reveals a lot of information:
-- German people have a heigher weight (women as well as men)
+- German people have a higher weight (women as well as men)
 - Austrian women are the smallest people

 and so on.
 Let's use the Kernel density functions next for the variable "size to weight" (step 7) and "size" (step 8):